 In May 2014, the Financial Accounting Standards Board (FASB) issued amended accounting guidance on revenue recognition that will be applied to all contracts with customers.
 The objective of the new guidance is to improve comparability of revenue recognition practices across entities and to provide more useful information to users of financial statements through improved disclosure requirements.
-In August 2015, the FASB approved a one-year deferral of the effective date making this guidance effective for interim and annual periods beginning in 2018.
 The new standard permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of adopting the guidance being recognized at the date of initial application (modified retrospective method).
 The Company will adopt the new standard on January 1, 2018 and currently plans to use the modified retrospective method.
 The majority of the Company's business is ship and bill and, on that primary revenue stream, Merck does not expect significant differences.
+Additionally, the Company has not identified significant changes related to the recognition of revenue for its multiple element arrangements or discount and trade promotion programs when applying the new guidance.
 However, the Company's analysis is preliminary and subject to change.
-Merck has not completed its assessment of multiple element arrangements and certain discount and trade promotion programs.